 Click the link to read an article I published on kale microgreen nutrition.

-Also, subscribe to the podcast or for updates (below), as I will be talking about my thoughts on microgreen nutrition soon.
+Also, subscribe to the podcast for updates (below), as I will discuss my thoughts on microgreen nutrition soon.

 What Do Kale Microgreens Taste Like?

-Kale microgreens taste less bitter and not as astringent as kale leafy greens.
+Kale microgreens taste less bitter and are not as astringent as kale leafy greens.

-Again, they don’t have the strong flavor profile that mature vegetables have.
+Again, they don’t have the strong flavor profile of mature vegetables.

 Kale microgreens are also plumper than other brassica microgreens.
 For a better lack of a texture term, they are meaty.

 Summary of How to Grow Kale Microgreens